ClipFinance/strategy-router/docs/StrategyRouter.md

 function setMinDepositUsd(uint256 amount) external
 ```

-Minimum to be deposited in the batching.
+Minimum to be deposited in the batch.

 _Admin function._